microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

     ValidationMode="InvalidInputOverwritten" />
 ```

-Setting the ValidationMode property to "Disabled" allows custom input validation to be configured.
+Setting `ValidationMode` to `Disabled` allows custom input validation to be configured.

 ### Formatting input